 8. Lead Differently with Different People

-9. Small Change Can Reveal Big Issues
+9. Small Changes Can Reveal Big Issues

 One small, seemingly-harmless change can tell you something about your church.
 I can’t tell you how many times I’ve seen church leaders try to change something that seemed small and innocent to them, only to realize they were stepping on a landmine.
-Make sure you truly understand not just what you’re changing things to become or how you’re going to change them, but what it is your actually changing and why.
+Make sure you truly understand not just what you’re changing things to become, or how you’re going to change them, but what it is you’re actually changing and why.

-10. Training vs Challenging
+10. Training vs. Challenging